WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_deployExtensions.md

       <figcaption></figcaption>
     </figure>

-    Save the xml file by clicking the "Save As" button and name your file "LaunchHalfWake.xml".
-Don't forget to change file extension:
+    Save the xml file by clicking the ==Save As== button and name your file ==LaunchHalfWake.xml==.
+Don't forget to change the file extension to .xml:

     <figure markdown="span">
       ![Save XML File](images/dep-2-6-2b.png){ width="300" }
       <figcaption></figcaption>
     </figure>

-    You should now see the file under the file manager in the left hand pane.
-Use the "Select" button to navigate to your desired folder.
+    You should now see the file under the file manager in the left hand pane of the Macro Editor.
+Use the ==Select== button to navigate to your desired folder.
+You wont see all your files though, the file manager filters all the files based on their extension and only shows .js and .xml files.

     <figure markdown="span">
       ![Saved XML File](images/dep-2-6-2c.png){ width="300" }
       <figcaption></figcaption>
     </figure>

-    <highlight_1>{{config.cProps.dep.sectionIds.cD}}.6.3</highlight_1> Now we have our xml file lets role it out to our endpoint.
-For a single panel in the deployment panel select
+    <highlight_1>{{config.cProps.dep.sectionIds.cD}}.6.3</highlight_1> Now we have our xml file lets role it out to our
-    ==Customizations->UIExtensions->Panel==.
+    endpoint.
+For a single panel in the deployment panel select ==Customizations->UIExtensions->Panel==.
 This allows ot deploy or update a single panel.

     <figure markdown="span">
       ![Add a Panel](images/4-11-3.png){ width="300" }